roso1102/telemind/readme.md

 ## Features

 ### Conversational AI with Memory
-- Understands natural language (powered by LLaMA3)
+- Understands natural language (powered by Groq LLM models)
 - Remembers tasks, notes, and conversations across sessions
 - Can be told to "remember" or "remind me at..." and actually notify you